-This simple baked salmon recipe is perfect for a weekday, but could also fill in for a special occasion.
-The fish is lightly coated with a mixture of sour cream, mustard and parmesan cheese.
+This easy baked salmon recipe is perfect for a weekday, but could also fill in for a special occasion.
+The fish is smothered with a mixture of sour cream, mustard, and parmesan cheese.
 When baking the fish, be careful not to overcook.
-(There’s lots of tricks above in the article for how not to overcook salmon).
+(There are lots of tricks above in the article for how not to overcook salmon).
 For moist salmon, bake until the salmon is barely done at the thickest part then remove from the oven cover with foil and let rest.

 1 1/2 teaspoons whole grain mustard

 1/3 cup grated parmesan cheese

 Salt and fresh ground pepper

 Heat oven to 425 degrees F. Lightly oil a rimmed baking sheet or baking dish.
 (Instead of oiling the pan, you could also line with parchment paper).